PRIVACY POLICY

-This data protection declaration clarifies the type, scope and purpose of the processing of personal data (hereinafter referred to as "data") within our online offer and the websites, functions and content associated with it as well as external online presences, such as our social media profiles, (hereinafter jointly referred to as "online offer").
-In individual cases, we also refer to the processing of data outside of our online offer in this data protection declaration.
-We point this out separately at the relevant point in this data protection declaration.
-All information and instructions provided in this data protection declaration apply accordingly - to the extent applicable - for the processing of data outside of our online offer.
+This privacy policy explains the type, scope and purpose of the processing of personal data (hereinafter referred to as "data") within our online offering and the websites, functions and content associated with it, as well as external online presences, such as our social media profiles (hereinafter jointly referred to as "online offering").
+In individual cases, we also refer in this privacy policy to the processing of data outside of our online offering.
+We will point this out separately at the relevant point in this privacy policy.
+All information and instructions provided in this privacy policy apply accordingly - as far as applicable - to the processing of data outside of our online offering.

-With regard to the related terms, such as "personal data" or "processing", we refer to the relevant definitions in Article 4 of the General Data Protection Regulation (GDPR).
+With regard to related terms, such as “personal data” or “processing”, we refer to the relevant definitions in Art.
+4 of the General Data Protection Regulation (GDPR).

 Responsible: